 The Yogananda-founded fellowship may have cult streaks nowadays, at least according to former members, and also to some Christian organisations in the United States.
 But not all meditation teachings are a big mess.
 Maharishi says:

 Here is ... a cordial invitation for you all ...
 Why suffer when you can enjoy? ... let the days of misery and peacelessness be over.
 [Maharishi Quotations]

 Yogananda says there are many christs around, and names several christs in his line of kriya yoga as he finds it fit.
 He also claims his fellowship of many christ-masters is perfectly in harmony with the teachings of Jesus.
 But no, Jesus of the New Testament warns against other Christs than himself.
 And Yogananda's faith-filled fellowship says the yogi's guidelines are without flaw, for they have removed some of them . . .
 My foot!
 Check Matthew 4:18; 23:28; 24;4,5,11; John 10:9,10,11; Matt 23:8 in the matter - and other passages - so as to draw your own conclusions about hypocrites and deceptive christs, and so on.

-It can be easy to check Bible passages online, even if not fun.
-For example, write Matthew 23:28 in the search box of your browser, and see what appears.
-To view a whole chapter, use such as Matthew 23.
-Among Bible versions, NIV is an OK one. - And so on with other Bible passages as you please.
+To check Bible passages, write for example Matthew 23:28-30 in the search box of your browser, and see what appears.
+For a whole chapter, use such as Matthew 23.
+Among Bible versions, NIV is best liked.

 The fishers know that fished fishes are happy to get a bite of bait, but soon they stop living, as a quite general rule.
 Yogananda, man-fishing in America, first said he brought death, but later changed it to "tremendous happiness".
 In the light of this and the last point above, how allied is his fellowship to Jesuanism and its call for a right judgement [John 7:24]?